 For all projects, the minimum requirement for getting a non-zero grade is to write standard-compliant C++ (-std=c++0x) and to satisfy all of the requirements in the table below, including the precise naming of all the files.

 You can earn 5 bonus pts, if you work with a partner using pair programming and vouch for the fact that you worked on the project together for more than 75% of the time.

 Only one solution must be turned in for the pair.
 If two solutions are turned in, there will be a 10% penalty, and the later one will be graded.

 Bonus pts will not increase the total score beyond the max score.

-These are additional descriptions:
+These are additional descriptions of the underlying math:

 Set up a private Git repository at GitHub, named cs371p-allocator.

 Invite the grader to your repository.
 Commit at least 5 times.
 Commit once for each bug or feature.
 If you cannot describe your changes in a sentence, you are not committing often enough.
 Write meaningful commit messages and identify the corresponding issue in the issue tracker (below).
 Create a tag for important milestones (e.g. without a cache, with a lazy cache, etc.).
 Create a log of the commits.
 Push frequently.
 It is your responsibility to protect your code from the rest of the students in the class.
 If your code gets out, you are as guilty as the recipient of academic dishonesty.

 The GitHub repository comes with an issue tracker.